kauncoder/merkle_fileserver/README.md

 ## 5. Caveats

 Each time user uploads files to the fileserver, the server deletes the previous files and merkle tree.
-This is because the user can not regenerate their hash for the set of old+new files.
-A possible solution to this can be achieved with zero-knowledge proofs.
-The fileserver will now create a new merkle tree with all files old+new and return not only the root hash of the merkle tree but also a proof of correct computation.
+This is because the user can not regenerate their hash for the set of old+new files (a possible solution to this can be achieved with zero-knowledge proofs where fileserver will create a new merkle tree with all files old+new and return not only the root hash of the new merkle tree but also a proof of correct computation).

 ## 6. To Do

-[ ] Add tls support
+- [ ] Add tls support
-[ ] Add persistent login
+- [ ] Add persistent login
-[ ] Multi-user support
+- [ ] Multi-user support
-[ ] Deployment in cloud (with Certificate/KMS/Oauth support)
+- [ ] Deployment in cloud (with Certificate/KMS/Oauth support)
+- [ ] Support dynamic SNARK proofs